📖FAQ

 Historically, SOL’s average funding has remained either positive or negative in the low single digits, far below the staking yield, so the net carry remains strongly positive.

-Over very short periods, exceptional large temporary dislocations between spot and PERP prices (inside a few hours) could create a small temporary mark-to-market loss (-0.5% on October 10th for example) if an investor enters when SOL funding or basis conditions are unfavourable and exits immediately afterward.
+Over very short periods, exceptional large temporary dislocations between spot and PERP prices (inside a few hours) could create a small temporary mark-to-market loss, if an investor enters when SOL funding or basis conditions are unfavourable and exits immediately afterward.
 These short-term effects are not reflective of true performance, since the vault is designed for a holding period of several days or longer.

 If funding rates stay negative for a period of time (shorts pay longs) it creates a drag on the yield, reducing overall profitability.
-Although historically this is an exceptionally rare occurence, if they were to remain steeply negative for a sustained period of time, > 72 hours, the strategy will:
+Although historically this is an exceptionally rare occurrence, if they were to remain steeply negative for a sustained period of time, >72 hours, the strategy will:

 1. Quantify the net carry loss from funding vs staking yield